StarryLeo/starry-vim/README.md

     echo UnPlug \'Chiel92/vim-autoformat\' >> ~/.vimrc.plugs.local
 ```

-**Remember to run ':PluginClean!' after this to remove the existing directories**
+**Remember to run ':PlugClean!' after this to remove the existing directories**

 Here are a few of the plugins: